surge-synthesizer/surge-synthesizer.github.io/betaann.md

 <a href="/nightly">here</a>.

 In the 6 months since Surge 1.7 was released we've spent a lot of time adding some really substantial features.
-Among them
+The draft of the full changelog is [here](/nightlychangelog), but some highlights are:

 - A fully featured MSEG modulator and editor
 - A large number of new filter types